wslh-bio/viralrecon/docs/output.md

 - `<CALLER>/pangolin/`
   - `*.pangolin.csv`: Lineage analysis results from Pangolin.
+  - `pangolin_db`: When `pango_database` is not provided, pangolin will atempt to auto-update its database before runing the pipeline.
+The used database is stored in this folder.
+Useful for replication.
+Can be given as `pango_database` input directory.

 **NB:** The value of `<CALLER>` in the output directory name above is determined by the `--artic_minion_caller` parameter (Default: 'nanopolish').